-• Requirements for large banks, banks with strategic plans, and banks that opt-in to the new framework.
+- Requirements for large banks, banks with strategic plans, and banks that opt-in to the new framework.
 These banks will be required to report, at the end of each quarter, the value of the bank's retail deposit account and the physical address of each depositor.
 Retail domestic deposit accounts must be geocoded to the county level, rather than the census tract level.
 Banks must collect and maintain certain balance sheet information.
 The final rule also requires banks to collect and maintain the quantified dollar value of activities before applying multipliers, as well as an indicator of whether a multiplier applies.
 Multipliers will only apply to community development activities if the bank maintains approximately the same level of these activities as in the prior period.
-In addition to collecting data for qualifying activities,6 banks must also collect non-qualifying home mortgage and consumer loan origination data and collect, maintain, and report information on the number of home mortgage loans originated in LMI census tracts.
+In addition to collecting data for qualifying activities,7 banks must also collect non-qualifying home mortgage and consumer loan origination data and collect, maintain, and report information on the number of home mortgage loans originated in LMI census tracts.
 In contrast to the current framework, under which examiners use data provided by a bank to prepare a performance evaluation and ascertain the bank's CRA rating based on that evaluation, the final rule requires banks to collect, maintain, and report their presumptive ratings, the results of their CRA evaluation measure calculations and retail lending distribution tests, and community development minimum calculations at the end of each evaluation period.
-Examiners will then validate the presumptive ratings.

-- Requirements for wholesale and limited purpose banks.
+Examiners will then validate the presumptive ratings. - Requirements for wholesale and limited purpose banks.
 These banks will be required to collect and maintain information about community development activities, including an indication of which new qualifying activity criteria these activities satisfy.
 The rule also requires the banks to collect and maintain information on retail domestic deposits, including the physical address of the depositor and their assessment areas.
-These banks must report information on their community development loans and investments, assessment areas, and performance context. - Requirements for small and intermediate banks.
-These banks will be required to collect and maintain information on retail domestic deposits, including the physical address of the depositor.
+These banks must report information on their community development loans and investments, assessment areas, and performance context.